kau1992/vue-sails-example/README.md

 ### Production

 First, you have to build up your Vue.js components and merge them with Sails.js.
 This can be done with `cd frontend && npm run build`.
-Now do `cd ../backend && sails lift` and then open your browser and go to [localhost:1337](http://localhost:1337).
+Now do `cd ../backend && NODE_ENV=production node app.js` and then open your browser and go to
+[localhost:1337](http://localhost:1337).

 ### Development